lupyuen/lupyuen.github.io/src/lcd.md

     [(How it works)](https://lupyuen.github.io/articles/de3#initialise-ui-blender)

-When we boot NuttX on PinePhone [(via microSD)](https://github.com/apache/nuttx/blob/master/Documentation/platforms/arm/a64/boards/pinephone/index.rst), the Test Pattern appears!
+When we boot NuttX on PinePhone [(via microSD)](https://github.com/apache/nuttx/blob/master/Documentation/platforms/arm/a64/boards/pinephone/index.rst), the Test Pattern appears on PinePhone's LCD Display!
 (Pic below)

 Here's the log from our LCD Driver...